Quick/Nimble/README.md

    expectAction(^{ [exception raise]; }).to(raiseException());
    ```

-The following types are currently boxed:
+The following types are currently converted to an `NSObject` type:

  - **C Numeric types** are converted to `NSNumber *`
  - `NSRange` is converted to `NSValue *`